JavierSplvd/java-optimization-poc/README.md

 # Introduction

-This is a Java project to try and learn some optimization models, starting with a heuristic model using Timefold solver.
+This is a Java project to try and learn some optimization models, starting with a heuristic model using Timefold solver and OR Tools.

 # Solving N Queens